SPEED: Speculative Pipelined Execution for Efficient Decoding: Results

 \subsection{Main Results}

 Figure \ref{fig:pareto-curves-base} shows the accuracy versus efficiency tradeoff comparisons.
-When employing parameter sharing with SPEED, we observe significant speedups relative to the baseline 12-layer decoder network of up to $\sim3\times$, achieving close to the same runtime as the shorter decoder network without parameter sharing across all benchmarks other than WMT-ENDE.
+When employing parameter sharing with SPEED, we observe significant speedups relative to the baseline 12-layer decoder network, achieving close to the same runtime as the shorter decoder network without parameter sharing across all benchmarks other than WMT-ENDE.
 Additionally, our parameter-sharing configurations attain significantly higher accuracy than the shallow decoder baselines.
 This demonstrates how the SPEED approach allows for improving accuracy for a fixed model size without a significant runtime penalty.
 We further experiment with deepening the decoder with parameter sharing by sharing parameters more times such that the total number of layers is increased.
 We find that deepening the decoder generally improves accuracy with minimal runtime penalty; as such, we believe that this is a promising approach to further boost accuracy for a fixed model size without much latency overhead.

-\textbf{WMT-ENDE Performance.} The primary reason that we observed greater latency penalties with our approach for WMT-ENDE compared with the other translation and summarization tasks was due to its shorter output generation lengths.
-The benefits from our pipelined decoding approach come from being able to process multiple tokens in parallel, and in the first few and last few iterations with our method, there will be fewer tokens in the pipeline.
-This means that the first iterations and final iterations in pipelined decoding aren't completely overlapped.
-This is only a limiting factor for tasks with shorter generated sequence lengths where the average number of tokens generated is close to the number of shared groups of layers in the network.
-The generation lengths for WMT-ENDE are typically shorter than summarization tasks and paragraph-level translation, which leads to increased latency penalties.

-\textbf{CNN/DM Performance.} With CNN/DM, we actually observed reduced latency when inferring the 4x3/4x4 configurations relative to the 4-layer network without parameter sharing.
-This is unexpected, since even assuming perfect prediction for the networks with parameter sharing, the latency would not be less than the baseline 4-layer network assuming the same output generation length.
-However, it is possible for the parameter sharing configurations to exhibit lower latency due to differences in the average generation lengths for the networks with parameter sharing relative to the network without parameter sharing.
+Appendix \ref{sec:appendix-prediction} provides analysis for the accuracy of predictions made at early layers with \OURS.
+A detailed analysis of performance implications of the SPEED approach (and analysis of the lesser speedups we observe for WMT-ENDE) is provided in Appendix \ref{sec:appendix-perf}.